Diana Zuckerman, Ph.D., Cancer Prevention and Treatment Fund: updated December 23, 2020.

 - blueish color in the lips or face

-People who are older than 60, people with high blood pressure, and people who have existing serious health conditions, such as heart disease, lung disease, and diabetes, are more likely to develop severe illness and complications from COVID-19.
-This includes people who are receiving cancer treatments that can weaken the immune system.
+As described above, people who are older than 60 or with other medical conditions are more likely to develop severe illness and complications from COVID-19.
 The most serious complications include pneumonia, stroke, blood clots, organ failure, and death.

 “Social distancing” or “physical distancing” refers to staying away from other people because it is impossible to know who has the virus.
 The safest people in your life are the ones you are living with who are not exposed to others who might have the virus (in other words, they are not going to work or spending time close to other people).
 Staying at home and not seeing your friends and loved ones is not fun, but it is essential for your own safety and for everyone else’s.
 If everyone does that now, the spread of this virus will be reduced sooner, and some of these restrictions will no longer be necessary in a few weeks.

-New research shows that face masks are important in helping to prevent the spread of the coronavirus.
-The main protection of masks is not for the person wearing the mask, but rather for other people who come in contact with the person who wears the mask.
-Even if you don’t think you have the coronavirus, wearing a mask is important, because you might have the virus without knowing it, and because your wearing a mask reassures others who see you that you won’t infect them.
-Bottom line: masks reduce the spread of the virus, and help protect other people in addition to possibly protecting you.
-Since most of us can’t get coronavirus tests every day, that’s especially important to wear whenever you are out in public or with people you don’t live with.
-But you should NOT be out in public or with people you don’t live with except when absolutely essential.
-Even though some states have re-opened, that doesn’t mean it is safe for you to go to all the places that are open.
-Especially avoid indoor areas where you are likely to be close to others for more than a very short period of time (15 minutes) or whose workers are close to many other people, such as a tattoo parlor, hair or nail salon, restaurant, or movie theater.
+Bottom line: Since most of us haven’t been vaccinated and can’t get coronavirus tests every day, it’s especially important to wear masks whenever you are out in public or with people you don’t live with.
+But you should NOT be out in public or with people you don’t live with except when it’s essential.
+Depending on your age, health, and who you spend time with, it may not be safe for you to go to all the places that are open.
+Especially avoid indoor areas where you are likely to be close to others for more than a very short period of time (15 minutes) or whose workers are close to many other people, such as a tattoo parlor, hair or nail salon, restaurant, concert, party or movie theater.
 If you must go to a store, try to go to one that makes appointments with customers or limits the number of customers, and spend less than one hour indoors to reduce exposure to any coronavirus that is in the air.

 - stay at home or go outside in your yard or neighborhood where you can keep at least 6 feet away from others